ManuGithubSteam/LinJarK/README.md

 As this is for the GERMAN model I do obviously speak German and you can use that language if you contact me :-)

+__However this stuff can also be adapted to any other language.
+As long as there is a language model for it.__

 Inspiration
 ============
 This project is heavily inspired by the Iron Man movies and the speaking JARVIS computer.
 Also some inspiration is drawn from the J.A.R.V.I.S project for Microsoft Windows.
 (Who uses a non open source speech model to do his stuff)